Saint Thomas Aquinas College (Sogod): Today

 At present, Rev. Fr.
 Merwin L. Kangleon is striving to improve the school facilities and manage the three-storey, 12-classroom building and constructed the new STAC building whereas the J&F Department Store took its place.
-He has done multiple projects such as building a chapel, replacing many old computers, repairing damaged sections, and re-beautifying the school.
-Most importantly, the spiritual formation and improvement of the academic performance of the pupils, students and even of the faculty and staff has been improved.
-This is made possible through the wholehearted cooperation of the parents, alumni, community and by the pupils, students, faculty and staff.
+He has built a chapel, replaced many computers, repaired damaged sections of the school.
+Most importantly, the spiritual formation and improvement of the academic performance of the pupils, students, and even of the faculty and staff has been improved.
+This is made possible through the cooperation of the parents, alumni, community and by the pupils, students, faculty and staff.